RodrigoChe/arch_ex_button_led_esp32/README.md

 To access the code documentation, go to the directory `docs/html/index.html`.

 ## Conclusion
+This project was write with VScode using Platformio and compiled with gcc.

 As soon as possible test and mocks will be add.
 Feel free to copy, modify, and share this example.